kamilmielnik/webpack-wizard/README.md

 - set `NODE_ENV` env variable to `production` or `development`
 - create `webpack-wizard.config.js` file with `isDev` && `isProd` options (see "Config" section below)

+It can also be used as an alternative to a boilerplate, but without polluting your codebase.
+Bring your own libraries.

 ## What's inside
 - webpack
 - babel